striwata/GRMSD/algo/readme.txt

    matching8.m : TSR (Target Space Relaxation) method three_points.m : 3P (Three-points) method

 Input: A, B, label_A, label_B, permit_mirror
 Output: RMSD values

-for both of the algorithms.
+for any of the algorithms.

+*The 3P method is only for more than three-atoms both in the query and target.

 A, B : matrix of the cartesian coordinates of atoms.
 If the number of the atoms (NA for A, NB for B) are different, it should be NA < NB.